 3. Let go your plans

 Of course, we have to make plans but be ready and patient when God changes them.
-Not becoming angry and discouraged when plans are changed is a clear and sincere way of demonstrating that we have let go the control over our plans.
+Not becoming angry and discouraged when plans are changed is a clear and sincere way of demonstrating that we have let go the exclusive control over our plans.

 4. Let go your people

 Enjoy your family and friends but realize that they are only temporary.
-Give them and your hopes for them over to God, transfer the responsibility for their lives and happiness over to God.
+Give them and your hopes for them over to God, transfer the responsibility for their lives and happiness to God.